panva/oauth4webapi/docs/variables/clockSkew.md

 **`Example`**

-When the client's local clock is mistakenly 1 hour in the future
+When the local clock is mistakenly 1 hour in the future

 ```ts
 const client: oauth.Client = {